 The meeting point is at the main entrance and after a worryingly brief safety chat, we were on our way.

-The hike over to the falls was pretty epic.
+The hike over the falls was pretty epic.
 It starts on the normal paths but then you veer off toward the river.

-This turned quickly into a mixture of concern and confusion, their faces saying ‘can they do that?
+This turned quickly into a mixture of concern and confusion as we started to wade in, their faces saying ‘can they do that?
 They’ll surely die’.

 The result?
 We had to cross about a 30m section of concrete, about the width of a balance beam, with a couple of inches of water rushing over our ankles.

-The views on the way were spectacular.
 At one point we found ourselves standing right on the edge with the spray from the falls creating rainbows that felt so close I could almost reach out and grab them.

 Arriving at the edge of the falls